mediaexplorer74/MangoTube/README.md

 ## Screenshots
 ![](Images/mangotube.png)

-(photo/screenshot form Reddit's https://www.reddit.com/r/windowsphone/comments/1gbnz0d/mangotube_scaling_issues_when_viewing_videos_any/ post)
+(photo/screenshot from Reddit's https://www.reddit.com/r/windowsphone/comments/1gbnz0d/mangotube_scaling_issues_when_viewing_videos_any/ post)

 ## Some words from the author